On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Abstract

 \section{Abstract}

-A sequence of nonnegative integers $\pi =(d_1,d_2,...,d_n)$ is {\it graphic} if there is a (simple) graph $G$ with degree sequence $\pi$.
-In this case, $G$ is said to {\it realize} or be a {\it realization of} $\pi$.
-Degree sequence results in the literature generally fall into two classes: {\it forcible} problems, in which all realizations of a graphic sequence must have a given property, and {\it potential} problems, in which at least one realization of $\pi$ must have the given property.

 Given a graph $H$, a graphic sequence $\pi$ is {\it potentially $H$-graphic} if there is some realization of $\pi$ that contains $H$ as a subgraph.
-In 1991, Erd\H{o}s, Jacobson and Lehel posed the following question: As the sum of the terms of $\pi$ is twice the number of edges in any realization of $\pi$, the Erd\H{o}s-Jacobson-Lehel problem can be viewed as a potential degree sequence relaxation of the (forcible) Tur\'{a}n problem, wherein one wishes to determine the maximum number of edges in a graph that contains no copy of $H$.
+In 1991, Erd\H{o}s, Jacobson and Lehel posed the following question: This problem can be viewed as a ``potential" degree sequence relaxation of the (forcible) Tur\'{a}n problems.

 While the exact value of $\sigma(H,n)$ has been determined for a number of specific classes of graphs (including cliques, cycles, complete bigraphs and others), very little is known about the parameter for arbitrary $H$.
 In this paper, we determine $\sigma(H,n)$ asymptotically for all $H$, thereby providing an Erd\H{o}s-Stone-Simonovits-type theorem for the Erd\H{o}s-Jacobson-Lehel problem.